openthc/pipe/README.md

 ### METRC

 	curl \
-		--data 'rce=usa/co' \
+		--data 'cre=usa/co' \
 		--data 'program-key=ABC123' \
 		--data 'license-key=ZYX987'

 ## Authentication

-Authentication must take place with the system to interface with and that information is passed to the OACI for authentication with the Regulatory Compliance Engine ("RCE")
+Authentication must take place with the system to interface with and that information is passed to the OACI for authentication with the Compliance Reporting Engine ("CRE")

 ## Supported Compliance Engines